gentgovori/testAES/README.md

 - Base64: We encode all of our bytes-type data into base64 a convenient string representation
 - Tag: The tag is used to authenticate the data when using AES in GCM mode.
 This ensures no one can change our data without us knowing about it when we decrypt.

+<b> decrypt()</b>

+The decrypt function needs the same salt, nonce, tag, and password for it to convert cipher text to plaintext